 Films — Live-Action

-In Bourne Ultimatum, during a high-speed fight where every single object in the room is used as a weapon, one of them happens to be a book.
+- In The Bourne Ultimatum, during a high-speed fight where every single object in the room is used as a weapon, one of them happens to be a book.
 It's used both as a shield and as a bludgeon.

-In Saved!, a parody about over-the-top Christians, the Alpha Bitch throws a Bible at a "sinful" girl.
+- In Saved!, a parody about over-the-top Christians, the Alpha Bitch throws a Bible at a "sinful" girl.
 Which is followed by one of the best (and/)or most Anvilicious lines in the entire movie.

 Mary: This (holding the bible) is not a weapon!

 - Friday the 13th Part III had a scene where Chris, while on the floor above Jason, knocks a bookcase over the balcony ledge, causing hundreds of books to rain down on Jason.